5 Reasons to visit Broome in July!

 4 A Night at the Pictures:

-If like me, you’re a sucker for world exclusives, have a night at the movies in the world’s oldest operating picture gardens – where the entertainment isn’t all up on the big screen!
+If like me, you’re a sucker for world exclusives, take in a movie at Sun Pictures, world’s oldest operating picture gardens – where the entertainment isn’t all up on the big screen!

-Because despite the ~29°C July daily maximum temperature, it IS winter!
+The coolness of a Broome evening shouldn’t come as too much of a surprise – because despite the ~29°C July daily maximum temperature, it really IS winter!

 But after the sun sets and darkness falls over the open-roofed theatre and the show starts, there’s another surprise in store.
 WARNING: To avoid spoilers, SKIP THE NEXT PARAGRAPH!